jojonki/MultiWOZ-Parser/README.md

-:construction:  This parser is in the middle of development.

 # MultiWOZ-Parser (Unofficial)
 A parser of the Multi-Domain Wizard-of-Oz dataset (MultiWOZ).
 The dataset consists of 2,730 single-domain dialogues that include booking if the domain allows for that and 7,375 multi-domain dialogues consisting of at least 2 up to 5 domains.